cart icon

 Step 2: Prepare for the unexpected

 Uncertainty in life is a given, so it pays to be prepared in case of unexpected expenses, but also in case you suddenly fall ill or lose your job.
 You should think about maintaining an emergency fund in your instant-access account that is enough to cover one-off expenses such as replacing your boiler.
-You should also work out how much you’d need to get by for three to six months for income shocks if you or your partner were made redundant.
+You should also think about how much you might need should you or your partner suffer an income shock, from being made redundant, for example.
+Three to six months’ worth of income is a good starting point.

 It’s also important to make sure your paperwork is up to date.
 This includes making a will and looking at what power of attorney means should you be unable to take important decisions.